Hillbilly Elegy (film): Production

-Imagine Entertainment won the rights to the memoir in an April 2017 auction, for Ron Howard to direct.
+Imagine Entertainment won the rights to the memoir in an April 2017 auction, and Ron Howard decided to direct the film.
 In February 2018, Vanessa Taylor was set to adapt the memoir into a screenplay.
 In March 2018, Ron Howard was spotted at the Buckingham Coal Mine near Corning, Ohio, scouting possible locations in Perry County.
 In October 2018 and March 2019, Howard was spotted in Middletown, Ohio, again scouting filming locations.

 In January 2019, Netflix won the rights to the film after bidding $45 million on the project.
 Glenn Close, Amy Adams, Gabriel Basso and Haley Bennett joined the cast in April.
 In June 2019, Freida Pinto, Bo Hopkins and Owen Asztalos were added.

-Principal photography began on June 12, 2019, in Atlanta, Georgia, and wrapped on August 8, 2019, in Middletown, Ohio, after a 43-day shooting schedule.
-Several days of filming took place in the book's setting of Middletown, Ohio, though much of the filming was done in Atlanta, Clayton, and Macon, Georgia, using the production code-name "IVAN."
+Principal photography began on June 12, 2019, in Atlanta, Georgia, and wrapped up on August 8, 2019, in Middletown, Ohio, after a 43-day shooting schedule.
+Several days of filming took place in the book's setting of Middletown, Ohio, though much of the filming was done in Atlanta, Clayton, and Macon, Georgia, using the production code-name "IVAN".
 Hans Zimmer and David Fleming composed the film's music.

 By January 2020, the film was in post-production.

 Release

 Hillbilly Elegy began a limited theatrical release in the United States on November 11, 2020, then streamed on Netflix starting November 24.

-It was the most-watched film on the site in its first day of release, before finishing third in its debut weekend.
-Over its second weekend the film fell to eighth place.
+It was the most-watched film on the site on its first day of release, before finishing third in its debut weekend.